Austin Riley Preview, Player Props: Braves vs. Giants

-Austin Riley -- .211 average over his past 10 games -- will be in action for the Atlanta Braves versus the San Francisco Giants, with Ryan Walker on the mound, on August 26 at 4:05 PM ET.
+The Atlanta Braves and Austin Riley (.306 slugging percentage over his past 10 games, including one homer), battle starting pitcher Tristan Beck and the San Francisco Giants at Oracle Park, Sunday at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Giants.
+In his previous game, he hit a home run while going 1-for-3 against the Giants.

 Austin Riley Game Info & Props vs. the Giants